Let's celebrate June, which is LGBTQ+ Pride Month!

 I Am Jazz by Jessica Herthel, Jazz Jennings and illustrations by Shelagh McNicholas

 Jazz is very sure about herself.
 Unlike a lot of people, she knows who she is inside.
+And, she knows who is inside from early childhood.

 She explains her journey as a child, when she was born a boy, but identified as a girl.